 Q. What is the Petition Signers Report, and what is included in that file?

-The Petition Signers Report is unofficial and represents totals for petitions that county election officials have processed and entered into the system.
+A. The Petition Signers Report is unofficial and represents totals for petitions that county election officials have processed and entered into the system.
 It does not represent what the Office of the Secretary of State has received, reviewed, tabulated, and certified.
-Certified totals may differ from that which is reflected on the report.
+The certified totals may differ from those shown in the report.